Bronislava Nijinska: A family of dancers

 In the past Tomasz had forgone opportunities, turning down dance offers because of his family obligations.
 In 1897 near Saint Petersburg, Eleonora and Thomasz danced on stage together for the last time.
 He then continued on the road alone as a dancer.
 On a prior trip to Finland, he had become involved with another ballet dancer.
 Eventually this led to a permanent separation from his wife.
-His relationships with his children suffered; he saw them infrequently.
+Accordingly his relationships with his children suffered; he saw them infrequently.

 Eleonora on her own established the family's permanent residence in Saint Petersburg.
 For years she had struggled with being on the road continuously while caring for her three children.
 A large flat she rented and opened a pension.
 Bronislava (Broni) records that her brother Vaslav (or Vatsa) became bitter and years later turned against his father because of the suffering endured by his mother.

 Her brother Vatsa

 "By nature Vaslav [Vatsa] was a very lively and adventurous boy."
 In her book Early Memoirs Nijinska writes about the adventures of young Vatsa, older than her by 22 months.
 Living with a mother and father who danced on stage and were regularly traveling on tour, the children acquired an intrepid attitude and a physical prowess in everyday life.
 The two parents encouraged their children's athletic development and, while scolding misbehavior, were not punitive.
 Curiosity drove Vatsa to explore his frequently-new neighborhoods, sometimes crossing parental lines.
 His bravery and daring on rooftops impressed Broni.

 How Vatsa loved to climb!
 Whenever he was at the top of a tree, on a high post, on the swing, or on the roof of our house, I noticed a rapturous delight on his face, a delight to feel his body high above the ground, suspended in midair.

 Vatsa investigated the strange streets of different towns and cities where the family's theatrical life took them.
 Along the way he was training his body.
-It became an instrument of extraordinary strength and balance.
+It became an instrument of strength and balance.
 Seemingly without fear he relished his freedom.
 His mind took innovative turns, which his body followed, or vice versa.
 Often Broni was invited along.
 From Vatsa's adventures she, too, acquired a body unusually trained for dance.